 If this sounds interesting, I highly recommend checking out the whole episode here.

-If you’re more the written word type, read an interview with David about emotional agility here.
+If you want to read more (and I hope you do), check out David’s book: Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and Life.
 You can bank on reading more Victor Frankl being a solid life choice, and if you’re the spiritual sort, her explanation of how emotions relate to our actions is very Dallas Willard.

 I’d love to hear your thoughts about emotional agility, Victor Frankl, and big feelings (moving- or otherwise-induced) in comments.
 And if you’ve listened to any great podcast episodes lately, share those in comments as well?)